 - Gentle finger detangling with conditioner to aid the process

-- Removing excess water with a soft cotton t-shirt in a gentle scrunching motion
+- If removing excess water, doing so with a soft cotton t-shirt in a gentle scrunching or blotting motion

-- Air-drying, diffusing or hooded dryer drying on a low to medium heat
+- Air-drying, diffusing or hooded dryer drying on a medium heat

 - Gentle, low tension styles using clips for up-do’s